Skip to content

 SCSI2SD: FAT32 32GB easy edit version

-A new, and much easier, way to use your SCSI2SD with your Macintosh system.
-This image will setup your 32GB card with a FAT32 formatted partition that contains a set of volume files that you can easily mount and edit using Basilisk II, Mini vMac, or some other tool.
-I created this after wondering if I could create something for my SCSI2SD that would be as easy to use as my MacSD.
+A new, and I think a much easier way to use your SCSI2SD with your Macintosh system.
+This image file can be used to setup your 32GB card with a FAT32 formatted partition that contains a set of volume files that you can easily mount and edit using Basilisk II, Mini vMac, or some other tool.
+I created this image file after wondering if I could create something for my SCSI2SD that would be as easy to use as my MacSD.
 Turns out I could, and then I found out that Andrew over on the MLA beat me to it.
-This is my version of what he created, his version is formatted exFAT, I decided to use FAT32 and I added more volume files.
+This is my version of what he created, his version is formatted exFAT, I decided to use FAT32 and I added more volume files and support for an optional second drive (with 4GB volumes).

 SCSI2SD adapter